Higher-order Breathers as Quasi-rogue Waves on a Periodic Background: Aperiodic Breathers on an Elliptic Background

 which then restricts $(\nu_m, k)$ to half of an ellipse $\Gamma$, centered on (1/2,0), with the vertical semi-major axis being 1 and the horizontal semi-minor axis 1/2.
 This is shown in Fig. \ref{fig:firstPeriodicity} below, and summarized succinctly by:

 In Fig. \ref{fig:AB1_unmatched}, we show the three periods of a first-order breather obeying the $\kappa$-reality condition \eqref{eq:fundPeriod}.
-This breather is clearly not periodic, since the repeating side-peaks are {\it not} identical to the central peak.
+This breather is not periodic since the repeating side-peaks are {\it not} identical to the central peak.
 Next, in Fig. \ref{fig:ABN_unmatched}, we show a set of higher-order breathers.
 Their eigenvalues $\nu_m$ obey \eqref{eq:fundPeriod}, but are otherwise arbitrary.
-These higher order breathers are even more aperiodic, with the repeating side peaks highly distorted and diminished in intensity, leaving only a central peak of great height intact.
-It is a matter of definition how one defines a rogue wave, but Fig. \ref{fig:ABN_unmatched} clearly shows four solitary, high intensity peaks in the midst of an increasingly disordered background, each resembling more an oceanic rogue wave than a breather.
+These higher-order breathers are even more aperiodic, with the repeating side peaks highly distorted and diminished in intensity, leaving only a central peak of great height intact.
+It is a matter of definition how one defines a rogue wave, but Fig. \ref{fig:ABN_unmatched} clearly shows four solitary, high-intensity peaks amid an increasingly disordered background, each resembling more an oceanic rogue wave than a breather.
 We will refer to these unmatched solutions as {\it quasi-rogue waves} (QRWs).
-The phenomenon of QRW has only came to light recently in the study of higher-order breathers on periodic backgrounds \cite{Ashour2017, Nikolic2018}.
-They are not apparent in the study of first-order breathers on a periodic background, nor are mentioned in the study of RWs on a constant background.
+The phenomenon of QRW has only come to light recently in the study of higher-order breathers on periodic backgrounds \cite{Ashour2017, Nikolic2018}.
+They are not apparent in the study of first-order breathers on a periodic background, nor are they mentioned in the study of RWs on a constant background.